afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup4/Setup4_en.md

   - There are three `ALL_SW_COM` pins.
 They are intended for the left, center and right sides of the steering wheel, but you may use any of them.
   - Wire `ALL_SW_COM` to just one terminal of each push button *in a chain*.
   - Wire the other terminal of each push button to one of the light-blue pins.
-  - Bare bone rotary encoders: their built-in push button must be wired like any other push button, being `SW` and `SW GND` the involved terminals.
+  - Bare bone rotary encoders: their built-in push button must be wired like any other push button, being `SW` and `SW COM` the involved terminals.
 - In a battery-operated setup:
   - Solder the battery connector to the standalone wires with Dupond plugs in the other end.
   - `Battery(+)` is the positive pole of the battery.